beejjorgensen/bgc/src/bgc_part_0700.md

 }
 ```

-The error operator helps refer to fields in pointers to `struct`s.
+The arrow operator helps refer to fields in pointers to `struct`s.

 So when accessing fields. when do we use dot and when do we use arrow?